Code of Conduct

 Introduction

-1. Registration and Wristbands
+1. Registration and Attendance

 1.1 You must be 18 years or older at the time of purchasing a ticket.
 Valid ID will be required at the festival entrance and main event areas.
 Accepted forms of ID include passports, driving licences, national ID cards, ISIC cards, military ID, and any card bearing the Home Office PASS mark.

 1.2 Attendee wristbands must be visibly worn at all times on festival grounds when not in costume or fursuit.
-Wristbands are valid only when properly worn on the wrist.
-Lost wristbands must be replaced immediately at the registration area.

 1.7 Wristbands and tickets are strictly non-transferable.
 Lending a wristband to provide access will result in the immediate ejection of both parties and may lead to future bans.